-ALL concerns and disclosures passed to the designated safeguarding lead must be written, signed and dated on a 'Cause for Concern' form, found in the staffroom.
-All concerns recorded should be factual; staff should avoid using emotive language & recording their opinions.
+ALL concerns and disclosures passed to the designated safeguarding lead must be recorded on the school's Child Protection electronic monitoring system - CPOMS or written, signed and dated on the relevant 'Concern' form located on the Practitioners board in the staff room.
+All concerns recorded should be factual; staff should avoid using emotive language and recording their opinions.